 I’m glad you asked.
 Remember…

-Steve had already been diagnosed with Alzheimer's
+Steve had already been diagnosed with Alzheimer's at another clinic.

 But, when Team Sherzai examined Steve, they realized that he didn’t have Alzheimer's; it was something else.

 He did have short-term memory loss, and all aspects of cognition were involved: attention, focus, recall, and executive function.

 What an emotional roller coaster for Steve.
 To first get an Alzheimer’s diagnosis, to later learn that it wasn’t Alzheimer’s, but then to immediately discover it was something else that might be just as bad.

 It would have been so easy for Steve to lose hope and give up.
 Thankfully, he wasn’t with ordinary doctors.
 He was with Team Sherzai, who could very well be the world’s top experts on how to fight Alzheimer’s and boost brain health with diet and lifestyle.

 He committed to their program.

 Shortly after implementing the pillars of NEURO — which the entire Healthy Brain course is built upon — Steve was up and moving, he was walking more with recovered balance.